Flight-Free-UK/flight_free_uk_website/source/posts/qantas.html.markdown

 But neither can we ignore the negative effects of our insatiable appetite for better, faster, further.
 We know the effects of burning fossil fuels on our planet, and we have known them for decades: the rapid and increasingly irreversible breakdown of our life systems.
 Yet we chose to ignore them in our blind stumbling towards whatever we’ve classed as ‘innovation’.

-> "We chose to ignore the effects of burning fossil fuels in our blind stumbling towards ‘innovation’."
+> We chose to ignore the effects of burning fossil fuels in our blind stumbling towards ‘innovation’.

 Reducing the amount we fly is not the only thing that will solve the climate crisis.
 But we definitely won’t solve it if we continue to fly ever further and faster.

-#### Ultimately, it will take more than smelling salts for us and our planet to recover from this one.
+##### Ultimately, it will take more than smelling salts for us and our planet to recover from this one.